Satish-A-Wadekar/GoogleCharts-Renderer/README.md

 ```
 and its done.

-## Some feature which are comming soon.
+## Some feature which are on road map.
 - chart drill down option.
 - callback on drill down.
 - return data of selected chart area on drill down.